craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Electric Damage occurs when a target is exposed to an over-charged material.

 ###### Fire
-Fire Damage occurs as a target's temperature increases significantly.
+Fire Damage occurs as a target's temperature increases significantly beyond it's nat.

 ###### Force
 Force Damage occurs when physics dictates that it must, even when it is coerced to do so.